Skip to main content

 Disclaimer: This article is intended as an informative piece.
 This is not accounting or tax advice.
 Please speak to a qualified tax professional about your specific circumstances before acting upon any of the information in this article.

-This is a legal way to offset capital gains on cryptocurrencies by using your partner’s capital gains exemption (£12,000 for the 2019/2020 tax year) if they do not already utilise it.
+This is a legal way to offset capital gains on cryptocurrencies by using your partner’s annual capital gains exemption (£3,000 for the 2024/25 tax year) if they do not already use it.
 However, there are various rules surrounding this, so we advise speaking to a qualified tax professional before doing this to ensure you are eligible.

 Introduction